-During the six months ended June 30, 2018, the Company completed four agreements to acquire certain intellectual property rights and marketing authorizations for products that are currently in the development stage, including agreements with Fujifilm Kyowa Kirin Biologics Co., Ltd., Mapi Pharma Ltd., and Lupin Limited.
-The Company also completed the acquisition of intellectual property rights and marketing authorizations related to a commercialized product in certain rest of world markets for \$220.0 million, of which \$160.0 million was paid at closing with the remaining amount due within twelve months of the closing of the transaction.
+During the nine months ended September 30, 2018, the Company completed four agreements to acquire certain intellectual property rights and marketing authorizations for products that were in the development stage, including agreements with Fujifilm Kyowa Kirin Biologics Co., Ltd., Mapi Pharma Ltd., and Lupin Limited.
+The Company also completed the acquisition of intellectual property rights and marketing authorizations related to a commercialized product in certain rest of world markets for \$220.0 million, of which \$160.0 million was paid at closing with the remaining amount due within twelve months of the closing of the transaction and included in other current liabilities.
 The Company is accounting for these transactions as asset acquisitions and a useful life of five years is being used to amortize the asset related to the commercialized product.
-The Company recorded expense of approximately \$36.0 million and \$53.7 million as a component of R&D expense related to non-refundable upfront payments for agreements for products in development during the three and six months ended June 30, 2018, respectively.
+The Company recorded expense of approximately \$53.7 million as a component of R&D expense related to non-refundable upfront payments for agreements for products in development during the nine months ended September 30, 2018.
 Certain of the agreements include additional development and commercial milestones.